Iran–Israel proxy conflict: 2025 Twelve-Day War

-On 13 June 2025, the conflict escalated further into the armed conflict between Iran and the Houthis against Israel and the United States, when Israel launched a surprise attack targeting key Iranian military and nuclear facilities.
-The opening hours of the war saw targeted assassinations and attempted assassinations of Iran's top military leaders, nuclear scientists, and politicians (including Ali Shamkhani, who was overseeing nuclear talks with the U.S.), airstrikes on nuclear and military facilities, and destruction of Iran's air defenses.
+On 13 June 2025, the conflict escalated further into an armed conflict between Iran and the Houthis against Israel and the United States, when Israel launched a surprise attack targeting key Iranian military and nuclear facilities.
+The opening hours of the war saw targeted assassinations and attempted assassinations of Iran's top military leaders, nuclear scientists, and politicians (including Ali Shamkhani, who was overseeing nuclear talks with the United States), airstrikes on nuclear and military facilities, and destruction of Iran's air defenses.
 Iran retaliated by launching missiles at military sites and cities in Israel.
 The United States, which had been defending Israel since the beginning of the war by shooting down Iranian missiles and drones, took offensive action on 22 June 2025, by striking three Iranian nuclear sites.
 In response, the Houthis in Yemen considered the American strikes a "declaration of war" and have fired several missiles at Israel.
 The New York Times, France24 and other news outlets expressed how Iranian proxy militias stayed largely silent and left Iran "isolated in war" during the 2025 war with Israel.

-Post 2025 war
+The war concluded with a ceasefire.

+Post-2025 Twelve-Day War

-Following Israeli military operations during the Iran–Israel war that resulted in the deaths of key Iranian military figures, including senior members of the Islamic Revolutionary Guard Corps (IRGC), Iran has continued to support allied groups across the Middle East.
+Following Israeli military operations during the Twelve-Day War that resulted in the deaths of key Iranian military figures, including senior members of the Islamic Revolutionary Guard Corps (IRGC), Iran has continued to support allied groups across the Middle East.
 According to the United States Central Command, the Iranian Revolutionary Guard has supplied weapons, including drones and missiles, to groups such as Hezbollah in Lebanon, the Houthis in Yemen, and Shiite militias in Iraq.
 In Yemen, US authorities reported intercepting a vessel carrying 750 tons of Iranian weapons, including drone engines and radar systems, allegedly destined for the Houthis.
 In Iraq, the Kurdish Regional Government (KRG) accused suspected Iranian-backed militias of carrying out drone attacks on oil infrastructure, including facilities operated by US companies.
 In Syria, the Syrian Interior Ministry and Syrian police reported intercepting multiple weapons shipments allegedly bound for Hezbollah, including anti-tank missiles hidden in commercial trucks.
 These developments have occurred as nuclear negotiations between Iran and the United States remain stalled.

+2026 Iran War

+On 28 February 2026, Israel and the United States launched a surprise attack targeting key Iranian military personnel, while Iran targeted numerous military bases in response.

+During that war, antisemitic incidents increased worldwide.
+Many of the incidents, including the a wave of attacks in London in March–April 2026, were claimed by Harakat Ashab al-Yamin al-Islamia, which is believed to be a front group for Iran's Islamic Revolutionary Guard Corps, who had outsourced the acts to local criminals and used the group to create plausible deniability, as a form of hybrid warfare.